gallandarakhneorg/autolatex/README.txt

     horrible, but it still is several commands.
 To use AutoLaTeX for this project, you would use one of the following the command lines:

-         C<autolatex -f mydoc.tex>
+         F<autolatex -f mydoc.tex>
-         C<autolatex>
+         F<autolatex>

-    For documents, which may need to run programs to create the PDF versions of the drawings, which are included into the PDF document, or run BibTeX to generate bibliographies, the generation of the ".pdf" (or other) files becomes increasingly complicated to run manually.
+    For documents, which may need to run programs to create the PDF versions of the drawings, which are included into the PDF document, or run BibTeX/Biber to generate bibliographies, the generation of the .pdf (or other) files becomes increasingly complicated to run manually.
 With AutoLaTeX, such operations are still very simple: you have nothing to do.
 AutoLaTeX is calling the translators for you.
 Each translator is able to convert an picture source file (eps, svg, GNU plot...) into a PDF or PNG file.

     Hopefully this introduction has provided an adequate example for how AutoLaTeX can simplify the management of LaTeX-based documents.
 The